Pahsuleyk/cse15l-lab-reports/lab-report-4-week8.md

 Running the test on the reviewed Markdown-Parse repository ended up failing

 ### Is a Code Change Under 10 Lines Possible?
+This actually might not be possible as the issues with this snippet are the new lines in between the brakets and parenthesis.
+I feel like it would take over 10 lines to create a functional fix towards these issues as you would have to make a checker for new lines inbetween the brakets and parenthesis which could prove a hassle as youd also have to make a condtion to check if a new line exists.